-Cunard announced in 2002 the intention to build a “New Cunarder” later named Queen Victoria.
-At 85,000 tons, she was to enter service in 2005 during the company’s 165th anniversary celebrations.
-The “New Cunarder” was to be dedicated to the British Cruise Market operating cruises out of Southampton to the Mediterranean, Northern Europe the Canary Islands and the Caribbean.
+In 2002, Cunard announced their intention to build a new Cunarder.
+This ship was later designated Queen Victoria.
+At 85,000 tons, the ship was to enter service in 2005 during Cunard’s 165th anniversary celebrations.
+Cunard planned to base the ship in the UK allowing it to service the British cruise market; operating cruises out of Southampton to the Mediterranean, Northern Europe the Canary Islands as well as extended voyages to the Caribbean.

-In late 2004, P&O and Cunard jointly announced that the “New Cunarder” was to be completed as Arcadia for P&O cruises.
-The new Arcadia was to replace P&O’s previous vessel Adonia which had returned to Princess Cruises.
+In late 2004, Carnival-owned P&O and Cunard jointly announced that the ship would be completed as Arcadia for the P&O Cruises brand.
+Cunard had opted to return to the drawing board with Queen Victoria, allowing for Arcadia to replace P&O’s older ship, Adonia which had returned to Princess Cruises as Sea Princess.

-Cunard subsequently announced the building of a new Queen Victoria which would… “Adhere to the grand ocean liner design inspired by current vessels QE2 and QM2”.
-The three liners would sail together under Cunard colors for the first time in late-2007.
+Cunard later announced the building of a new Queen Victoria.
+At the time of the announcement, Cunard said the new ship would, “adhere to the grand ocean liner design inspired by current vessels QE2 and QM2”.

-Queen Victoria was built in the same shipyard as Arcadia and her keel was successfully laid down on 19th May, 2006 at Fincantieri with Cunard’s Commodore Ronald W. Warwick in attendance.
+Queen Victoria was built in the same Fincantieri shipyard as Arcadia, and her keel was successfully laid down on 19th May, 2006, with Cunard Commodore Ronald W. Warwick in attendance.

-Queen Victoria (and Queen Elizabeth) are a modified Vista Class design.
-The Vista Class is a design created for Holland America Line (also owned by Carnival Corp) and has since been used by P&O, Costa and Cunard.
+Queen Victoria is a modified Vista Class design.
+The Vista Class is a design originally created for Holland America Line (also owned by Carnival Corporation), but has since been successfully used by P&O, Costa and Cunard.